The Invertebrates of Childwall Woods and Fields.

 Rove Beetles are predatory beetles typically found amongst decaying matter where they may scavenge or prey on other scavengers.

-Rove beetles are distinguished by their short wing covers that typically leave their abdominal segments exposed.
+They are distinguished by their short wing covers that typically leave their abdominal segments exposed.
 There are roughly 63,000 species of Rove Beetles.

 They are an indicator of well-developed wood rot in ancient, stable woodland systems.

-Both of these beetles were found on the stump of a Silver Birch (Betula pendula) in the northern woods.
+This beetle was found on the stump of a Silver Birch (Betula pendula) in the northern woods.

 Melandryid Beetle – Phloiotrya vaudoueri